Society Bank Account

 Canadian societies receive the same financial support (membership rebates, payment in lieu of the third lecture, and opt-out payments) from the Headquarters as US Societies.

-Chartered societies outside the USA and Canada will receive annual membership rebates based on the number of members in the society.
-When first chartered, societies will receive one payment of $500 to organize local programs.
+Chartered societies outside the USA and Canada will receive annual membership rebates based on the number of dues paying members in the society.
+When first chartered, societies will receive one payment of $200 to organize local programs.
 The AIA will not provide a lecture.
-Going forward societies with membership between 25 and 34 will receive $500 annually and societies with membership above 35 will receive $1000 in addition to the annual membership rebates.
+Going forward societies with membership between 25 and 34 will receive $250 annually and societies with membership above 35 will receive $500 in addition to the annual membership rebates.

 The AIA encourages members and friends to support the Institute’s mission of the preservation and study of the record of the human past through contributions at the national level.